Darenth/Cypress-sudoku/README.md

-Cypress e2e tests for the sudoku app developed by Raravi Amith Raravi.
-Source of app is here https://github.com/raravi/sudoku
+E2E and React component testing using Cypress v12.

+Original Sudoku game developed by Raravi Amith Raravi and copied from https://github.com/raravi/sudoku You can play it at https://sudoku-raravi.vercel.app/

 To run tests from cmd: npm run e2e